 About/Send Work

 ALOCASIA accepts creative writing of all genres from queer writers on a rolling basis with no reading fee.
 Please send no more than 6 pieces to ALOCASIAmagazine@gmail.com.
 Simultaneous submissions are encouraged, and we DO accept previously-published work.
 Please send writing in either .docx or .pdf format.
+Max word count for prose is 3500 words.

 Please include a brief bio, and inform us where your piece was previously-published, if applicable.